Portia fimbriata: Tactics in Northern Territory

-In the Northern Territory, P. fimbriata has no special tactics against other jumping spiders and tries to treat them as if they were web spiders, and then either tries to jump on them or gives up.
-Hence this variant is poor at catching other jumping spiders.
-The Northern Territory variant of P. fimbriata is not as good as the Queensland one as catching web spiders, but better than the Sri Lanka variant and some other species of Portia.
-It is not enthusiastic about pursuing insects, but very good at catching those it pursues, as the performance table above shows While pursuits by the Queensland variant typically take 26 minutes, those of the Northern Territory variant typically take 3 to 5 minutes, like some other species of Portia.
+In the Northern Territory, P. fimbriata has no special tactics against other jumping spiders and treats them as if they were web spiders.
+It either tries to jump on them or gives up, so this variant is poor at catching other jumping spiders.
+The Northern Territory variant of P. fimbriata is not as good as the Queensland variant at catching web spiders, but better than the Sri Lanka variant and some other species of Portia.
+It is not enthusiastic about pursuing insects, but is very good at catching those it pursues, as the performance table above shows.
+While pursuits by the Queensland variant typically take 26 minutes, those of the Northern Territory variant typically take 3 to 5 minutes, like some other species of Portia.

 Tactics in Sri Lanka

 The Sri Lanka variant enthusiastically pursues other jumping spiders and is slightly better than most Portia species in tests, but about half as effective as the Queensland variant.
-In Sri Lanka, P. fimbriata is not a prolific hunter of web spiders or insects, but quite efficiently catches those it pursues.
+In Sri Lanka, P. fimbriata is not a prolific hunter of web spiders or insects, but it quite efficiently catches those it pursues.
 Like other Portia species, the Sri Lanka P. fimbriata typically take 3 to 5 minutes for a pursuit.